Payroll giving

 What if my company does not offer Payroll Giving?

-If your employer doesn't offer a Payroll Giving scheme, you could suggest it to them.
+If your employer doesn’t offer a Payroll Giving scheme, you could suggest it to them.
 It is very simple to administer, and plenty of advice is available.
-They can go to the Give As You Earn section on the 'all about giving' website and download The Giving Campaign Payroll Giving Toolkit with full instructions for employers looking to implement the scheme.
-They could also register with an agency such as the Charities Aid Foundation which processes employee donations.
-It is quick and simple to register.
+They just register with an agency such as the Charities Aid Foundation which processes employee donations.
+It is quick and simple to register – for details, here: www.cafonline.org/giving-as-a-company/engaging-employees

 Can I stop giving?